-Eglet Adams: Helping Victims of a Sexual Assault for Years
+Eglet Adams: Helping Victims of Sexual Assault

 In the last decade, sexual assault crimes have increased by at least 16% while all other violent crime has decreased.
 It is estimated that between 35 and 45 percent of women have been, or will be, sexually assaulted at some point in their life.
 One in 5 women and 1 in 71 men report being raped.
 Often, the perpetrator is known to the victim, and is not a stranger.
 For example, a health care provider might sexually assault a patient.
 Unfortunately, approximately 60 percent of sexual assaults are never reported.
 This is largely due to shame, fear, and the stigma some might feel about being a victim of a sexual assault.